 The primary method of entry into Australia of the species is through ports.
 Armed with this fact, we can discern locations where the species is most likely to appear and successfully gain a foothold by matching the locations of ports to the previously generated suitable habitat data.

-- Click on Classified Data.
+- Click on Primary Data.
+Open the Infrastructure folder.
 Click and drag "Distance to ports" onto the workspace.
-This brings in a distance to ports dataset which has been pre-classified into 10 classes using an equal area distribution.
+This brings in a distance to ports dataset.

 Now to create the composition "Areas at risk of establishment".